 The Rottie is a great police dog breed.
 They are one of the most loyal breeds and highly intelligent -- their physical build is powerful enough to take down any bad guy, and their focus on the task at hand is perfect for all sorts of police work.

 Lean, swift (they run really fast!), and athletic, the Doberman makes one good police dog.
 They are intelligent and fearless: a perfect combo for apprehension -- they are primarily trained to run after a fleeing criminal and take them down by grabbing their arm and pulling them to the ground.

-During World War I and II, Boxers served as mainly guard dogs and as messenger dogs, relaying messages between battle troops.
-These days, these war dogs are just really great police dogs; used mostly in law enforcement agencies in Europe.
+During World War I and II, Boxers mainly served as guard dogs and messenger dogs, relaying messages between battle troops.
+These days, these war dogs are just really great police dogs; they are used mostly in law enforcement agencies in Europe.

 9. German Shorthaired Pointer

-Like Bloodhounds, this dog breed is known for their sharp sense of smell.
+Like Bloodhounds, this police dog breed is known for its sharp sense of smell.
 As police dogs, they are often used for tracking missing persons or as cadaver dogs.